symbiote/silverstripe-queuedjobs/docs/en/configure-runners.md

 isn't great for any serious queue throughput, and causes delays before a job gets picked up.
 Here's some alternatives.

+You might also be interested in ways to run [immediate jobs](immediate-jobs.md) through watchers such as `inotifyd`.

 ## Using Doorman for running jobs

 Doorman is included by default, and allows for asynchronous task processing.